vitaly-t/pg-tuple/README.md

 CREATE TYPE myType AS (a INT, b TEXT);
 ```

-Column values of such type are retrieved as tuple strings that require parsing.
+Column values of such type are received as tuple strings that need parsing.

 * parsing into an array of string values: